 The Bishops’ C of E Learning Academy

-Congratulations go to Leofric for being this term's winning house!
+Congratulations go to Kenstec for being last half-term's winning house!

 The Bishops’ C of E Learning Academy House Teams